Coding-Sunday-Sofia/XY-Plotter-2.0/README.md

   1. To fix the wiring, follow both of the connections all the way back to the main board and swap them.

+1. Use the Universal GCode Sender (UGS forthwith) to make the first g-code moves.

+  1. Start UGS

+  1. In the top left Connection box, select the right port for the Arduino, 115200 for Baud and grbl for firmware.
+Hit Open.

+  1. The plotter will reset and go through its init routing again.
+Since the two zero limit switches are now wired correctly this should succeed and in the console tab at the bottom you should eventually see "Grbl 0.8".

+  note: this firmware is not grbl nor associated with grbl.
+This message is just to allow UGS to realize that initialization is complete.

+  1. Now we make the first g-code move:

+    1. In the Command tab at the top right enter `G01 X100 Y100 Z10` and hit enter.
+This commands the plotter to move 100 units (supposed to me mm but it depends on the dip switches and the software multipliers) in X and Y and to halfway retract the pen.

+    1. Watch the plotter move but not very far.
+Experience wonder.
+When the move is finished you should see an `ok` in the console tab at the bottom.

+1. Check the limit switches using g-code moves.

+  1. Enter `G01 X300`, when the plotter is moving figure out which limit switch stops it.

+  1. Enter `G01 Y300`, when the plotter is moving figure out which limit switch stops it.

+  1. If the limit switches are wrong, swap them at the main board.

+  The plotter should now be able to make arbitrary g-code moves.

 ###Brief Procedure